-The Bettie Steiger Community Enrichment Center
+The Bettie Steiger Community Enrichment Center and Business Incubator:

 The concept for the Center first developed as a result of Bettie and her husband Don’s visits to the Colfax Library.
 It was during occasional stops to check their email that the couple came to realize the impact the library was having within the community.